JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 1. A symlink bypass (CWE-59) of a previous fix, leading to Arbitrary File Read.
 2. An unmitigated path traversal (CWE-22) in the `.save()` method, leading to Arbitrary File Write and Insecure AI Orchestration.

-#### **2.1 Vulnerability A: Arbitrary File Read Bypass (CWE-59 / CWE-693) - Security Regression**
+#### **2.1 Bypassing CVE-2023-36258 & CVE-2026-34070 - Security Regression**
 **CVSS: 10.0 (Critical)**

-The initial attempt to secure LangChain against malicious template loading (CVE-2023-36258) relied on a file extension check.
+* **The Historical Baseline (CVE-2023-36258):** The vendor's original attempt to secure LangChain against malicious prompt template loading relied on a simple string-suffix verification check on uncanonicalized file paths.

-* **The Flaw:** The framework used `pathlib.Path.suffix` to validate that only `.txt` files were loaded, without anchoring or resolving the path.
+* **The Read-Side Gap (CVE-2026-34070):** This original validation scheme was bypassed using directory traversals, enabling attackers to read arbitrary files.
+The vendor addressed this under CVE-2026-34070 by adding the `allow_dangerous_paths` check on read routes.
+However, the framework used `pathlib.Path.suffix` to validate that only `.txt` files were loaded, without anchoring or resolving the path.
 This creates a Time-of-Check to Time-of-Use (TOCTOU) vulnerability.
-In Python, `Path("exploit.txt").suffix` parses the string and returns `.txt` without validating the underlying file type.
+By providing a symbolic link named `exploit.txt` that points to a sensitive `.py` or `.env` file, the extension check is satisfied while the framework follows the link to the restricted target when `read_text()` is executed.
-* **The Exploitation:** By providing a symbolic link named `exploit.txt` that points to a sensitive `.py` or `.env` file, the extension check is satisfied.
-However, the framework follows the link to the restricted target when `read_text()` is executed.
+* **The Write-Side Bypass (JDP-2026-004):** While read-side operations were hardened under CVE-2026-34070, the corresponding write-side logic (PromptTemplate.save()) lacked similar path-anchoring and canonicalization controls through version 1.2.26.

-* **Impact:** Arbitrary File Read (LFI) and a vector for RCE by smuggling Jinja2 payloads into the loading pipeline.
+**Impact:** Arbitrary File Read (LFI) and a vector for RCE by smuggling Jinja2 payloads into the loading pipeline.

 #### **2.2 Vulnerability B: Unvalidated Write Primitive (CWE-22 / CWE-94)**
 **CVSS: 10.0 (Critical)**